-Under the BRRD Revision, to ensure that the Bail-in Tool will be effective if it is ever needed, institutions are required to maintain a minimum level of own funds and eligible liabilities, calculated as a percentage of their own funds and total liabilities, based on certain criteria including systemic importance, in order to absorb losses and to recapitalize the institution and restore the Group's minimum capital and leverage ratios thereafter.
+Under BRRD and BRRD II, to ensure that the Bail-in Tool will be effective if it is ever needed, institutions are required to maintain a minimum level of own funds and eligible liabilities, calculated as a percentage of their own funds and total liabilities, based on certain criteria including systemic importance, in order to absorb losses and to recapitalize the institution and restore the Group's minimum capital and leverage ratios thereafter.
 The percentage is determined for each institution by the Relevant Resolution Authority.
-This minimum level is known as the "minimum requirement for own funds and eligible liabilities" or "MREL" and is to be set in accordance with Article 45 of the BRRD and Commission Delegated Regulation (EU) 2016/1450 of May 23, 2016 (as amended from time to time).

-The BRRD Revision provides that MREL requirements will be fully applicable after a transition period ending January 1, 2024, with an intermediate target established as of January 1, 2022, which shall ensure a linear build-up of owns funds and eligible liabilities towards the requirements.
+This minimum level is known as the "minimum requirement for own funds and eligible liabilities" or "MREL" and is to be set in accordance with Articles 45 et seq. of BRRD II, Article 12 of the Single Resolution Mechanism Regulation and Commission Delegated Regulation (EU) 2016/1450 of May 23, 2016 (as amended from time to time) (the "MREL requirements").
+In accordance with BRRD II, the deadline for institutions to comply with the MREL requirements will be January 1, 2024, unless the Resolution Authorities set a longer transitional period on the basis of criteria set forth in the BRRD Revision.
+In addition, the Resolution Authorities will determine intermediate target levels for MREL that credit institutions shall comply with at January 1, 2022, to ensure a linear build-up of capital and eligible liabilities towards the requirement.
+In this context, the SRB announced in a March 25, 2020 letter to the banks that it stands ready to adjust MREL targets in line with capital requirements to take into account COVID-19 relief measures.